bogdandevlpr/entity-subentity-ngrx/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.0.
 This project shows how to:

-- normalize complex a state tree
+- normalize complex state tree

 - select pieces of state with parameterized selectors